sydni/auth-workshop/README.md

 Next, create a firebase project like you did in HW3 in the [firebase console](https://console.firebase.google.com).

-To use firebase for authentication you need to first initialize firebase and then initialize FirebaseUI.
+To use firebase for authentication you need to first initialize firebase and then initialize FirebaseUI

+To initialize firebase, do exactly what you did at the start of HW3, beginning with getting code from the settings in your project.
+[Here's](https://console.firebase.google.com) a link to you console.

-Grab the configs and `initializeApp` line and put them in the top of the `firebaseui.js` file under `// Initialize Firebase with its configs here`.
+Grab the config options and `initializeApp` line and put them in the top of the `firebaseui.js` file under `// Initialize Firebase with its configs here`.
 Like in HW3 this file will contain our functions that access firebase.

 Initialize FirebaseUI by placing this line in `firebaseui.js`:
 ```